omnivore-app/docs.omnivore/docs/using/saved-searches.md

 ![The new item](./images/omnivore-list-saved-searches-new-item.png)

 ::: info
-Editing saved searches is not available on the native apps.
+Since version 1.40, the saved searches are available in the native apps but you cannot edit them.
 :::